RohanKapurDEV/mev-base/README.md

 cargo build
 ```

 At thsi point, you should be good to use the searcher and geyser protobufs and client impls in your bot.
-You can add your bot to the codebase by running `cargo new --lib <BOT_NAME>`, and adding the bot name to the Cargo workspace file (root level `Cargo.toml`).
+You can add your bot to the codebase by running `cargo new --bin <BOT_NAME>`, and adding the bot name to the Cargo workspace file (root level `Cargo.toml`).